gitter-badger/arkade/README.md

 This is a prototype-ish, it's very messy.
 Also, because of this it probably only works on Unix/Linux based systems.

+### also...
+the TOML parser is written by me, and it **doesn't** support UTF-8 and it probably wont till it is re-written in Ark.

 ## building

 ```bash